 Considering the amount an average MBA student invests in their degree, it’s hardly surprising that post-MBA salary is a big focus for prospective students.
 Nearly a fifth of students identify a ‘return on investment’ as an important factor when choosing schools.

 Students need the promise of a post-MBA salary spike to pay off tuition fees alone, which pack a hefty punch.
 Take the Harvard Business School MBA, fetching tuition costs of over $145,000, or NYU Stern’s MBA, which costs more than $140,000.

-18. Anderson School of Management, UCLA, USA
+19. Anderson School of Management, UCLA, USA

 Sun, sea, and salary are the big draws to UCLA’s Anderson School of Management, where graduates can expect to earn an average of $162,985 a year.
 UCLA has been a strong feeder for high tech companies, including alumnus and YouTube CEO Susan Wojcicki.